jeremyeder/project-test-llm-d/README.md

 ## 🔄 Kubernetes-Inspired Workflow

-This workflow follows battle-tested patterns from Kubernetes, adapted for faster monthly releases while maintaining the quality and community-driven approach that makes Kubernetes successful.
+This workflow follows patterns from Kubernetes, adapted for faster monthly releases while maintaining the quality and community-driven approach that makes Kubernetes successful.

 ### Why Reference Kubernetes?
 The Kubernetes project has proven that structured, time-based releases with strong community collaboration can scale to massive projects.
 Our workflow adapts these proven patterns for faster iteration cycles.